 Although an "Angel" he is often the target of beer soaked clothes thrown by revelers.
 One of those traditions of which no one seems to know the origins.

-Oktoberfest in Munich opens at 12 noon on Saturday when the "Oberbuergermeister", Lord Mayor, of the city taps the first keg of beer and shouts "O'zapft is", Bavarian dialect for It’s tapped.
-The embarrassing record for which of Munich's Mayors needed the most "taps" goes to Thomas Wimmer back in 1950, he took 19 strokes to finally "crack it".
-However as he was also the first Mayor to have to tap the keg that probably had some influence.
+Oktoberfest in Munich opens at 12 noon on Saturday when the "Oberbürgermeister", Lord Mayor, of the city taps the first keg of beer and shouts "O'zapft is", Bavarian dialect for "It’s tapped".
+The embarrassing record for which of Munich's Mayors needed the most "taps" goes to Thomas Wimmer in 1950; he took 19 strokes to finally "crack it".
+But as he was also the first Mayor to have to tap the keg that probably had some influence.